Pakistani English: History

-Relationship with Indian English

 Pakistani English (PE) shares many similarities with Indian English, but since the partition of India, there have been some very obvious differences.
 Rahman argues that PE is an interference variety of English created by the use of the features of Punjabi, Pashto, Saraiki, Sindhi and other languages spoken in Pakistan.
 He further divides PE into Anglicised English, which is very similar to the speech and writing of the speakers of British Standard English (BSE), acrolect PE, which is used by Pakistanis educated in English-medium schools, mesolectal PE, which is used by ordinary, Urdu-educated Pakistanis and basilect PE, which is used by people of little formal education, such as guides and waiters.

 Words and expressions of PE have been noted by a number of scholars, including unique idioms and colloquial expressions as well as accents.
-Also, like Indian English, Pakistani English has preserved many phrases that are now considered antiquated in Britain.
+The area which is now Pakistan was home to the largest garrisons of the British Indian Army (such as Rawalpindi and Peshawar) and this, combined with the post-partition influence of the Pakistan Military, has ensured that many military terms have entered the local jargon.
+The type of English taught (and preferred) is British English.
+The heavy influence and penetration of American culture through television, films and other media has brought in great influences of American English.